 ConvertKit is an inspiring story I have been following for a while now and recommend any indie maker or founder to look more into.
 The early stages of Nathan Barry's (The founder) journey to PMF, from side hustle and then his growth over the years is an intriguing read and inspiring.
 A display of grit and continuously tweaking and optimising until a breakthrough.
 Read more about his journey on his blog.

-Now back to why ConvertKit is amazing for No Code founders and creators.
+Now back to why ConvertKit is an amazing no code platform for founders and creators.
 From what started as an email marketing platform, has now turned into a creator's funnel builder.
-With ConvertKit, you can build landing pages, build beatifully designed emails, sell products, automate sequences + journeys and integrate other amazing tools to create your desired workflow and journey for customers.
+With ConvertKit, you can build landing pages through the drag and drop interface, build beautiful, mobile-optimised emails, sell products, automate sequences + journeys and integrate other amazing tools to create your desired workflow and journey for customers.

 I've played around with ConvertKit through a mates account and can say the interface is amazing + functionality.
 The pricing as well is really good with the features it can provide.
 I'm still to use ConvertKit as a paid platform for my personal use case but will be very soon as my go-to for a new project I am working on :)